Cragady/pyflask-react-boiler/README.md

 `yarn start`

+If this is your first time running the app, be sure to run `yarn install` in the project's `react-client` directory.

 # Note:

 It is crucial to remember to activate your virtual environment for python before installing any dependencies.
 If your environment is already set up, then activate it like this: